Fall Semester | London England

-The London Semester is offered every fall semester.
-It starts in late August with an orientation program in London.
-There is a week long mid-term break, and the program ends in early December.
+The London Semester is offered every fall and is open to Drew students of all majors.
+The 16-credit program starts in late August, with an orientation in London, and ends in early December.
+There is a weeklong midterm break.

 The Colloquium, taught by the program director, offers both a collective interdisciplinary exploration of a London topic and an opportunity for each student to complete an individual research project.
 The project asks students to make use of the resources of London to explore a topic they have chosen in consultation with the program director and perhaps also a campus adviser.
 Students develop their topics through interviews, site visits, participant/observation, and the use of London libraries.